grafana/grafana/docs/sources/panels-visualizations/visualizations/node-graph/index.md

 Use the following options to refine your node graph visualization.

-- **Zoom mode** - Choose how the node graph should handle zoom/scroll events.
+- **Zoom mode** - Choose how the node graph should handle zoom and scroll events.

 ## Nodes options